Summary of US Mobile Market Q4 2023

-US picked up pace on the 5G front and went past China in percentage penetration and now has over 100M devices in the market.
-US has also outpaced China in 5G revenue by a significant margin.
+US picked up pace on the 5G front and kept its lead with China in percentage penetration.
+US has also outpaced China in 5G revenue by a good margin.
+However, China has made significant strides in the 5G enterprise segment, and its deployments are more sophisticated.
+India has picked up significant pace of its 5G deployment and the data consumption in India remains higher than both US and China.
 So, the “5G race” is in the eye of beholder, depending on the dimension of comparison, you can find a different winner.

 Topics covered in the research update.